varabyte/kobweb/README.md

 ### Using IntelliJ

-If you don't want to keep a separate terminal window open besides your IDE window, you may prefer these solutions:
+If you don't want to keep a separate terminal window open beside your IDE window, you may prefer alternate solutions.

 #### Terminal tool window